hatoo/resume/README.md

 I love solving problems especially in Rust.
 I participate in competitive programming contests, AtCoder and Codeforces.
 My handle name is hatoo.
 I'm a blue coder at Atcoder and Codeforces, have good skills about algorithms.
+I solved the most number of problems with Rust in AtCoder.
 I prefer "marathon" style contests.
 I achieved good results in some marathon contests.